KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

         # Other stuff
 ```

+Caption: Andrei Cioara's `os.walk()`

 Unlike the procedural approach taken by Andrei Cioara, Raegon Kim splits the program into functions.
 Encapsulated in a function, `os.walk()` is called twice, to create both "Recently Modified" and "Categories" sections.
 He also creates a "Categories" table of contents with entries that link to the categories in the README.md via `relative` path.

-Raegon Kim's `os.walk()`, encapsulated in `tils()`

 ```python
 excludes = (root, "drafts", "archive")